dahimbis/Agentic-AI-Engineering/README.md

 ## Agentic AI Engineering Course
-This project involves using various agentic AI tools and will cover some of the following aspects.
+This project involves utilizing various agentic AI tools and will cover the following aspects.

   1. Agentic AI,
   2. LLMs
   3. CrewAI
   4. Coder Agents in Docker
-  5. Autogen
+  5. AutoGen
-  6. OpenAI SDK
+  6. OpenAI Agents SDK
   7. LangGraph
   8. MCP
+  9. No Framework
-  9. Working with LLMs APIs such as openai, gemini, llama, claude ai, groq and open router api
+  10. Working with LLM APIs such as OpenAI, Gemini, Llama, Claude AI, Groq, and Open Router api